 It can be tempting to feed our dogs the same way we feed ourselves; they are our babies after all!
 But we have to remember that they are biologically different, and this means they have different nutritional needs from us.
 We have seen pawrents feed (horror of horrors) more rice and vegetables than meat, almost like cai bng (otherwise known as mixed vegetable rice)!

-Unlike us, dogs are obligate carnivores; they lack the flat molar teeth omnivores like us have, and are biologically equipped to digest meats better than vegetation.
-Dogs need more protein and fats in their diet than carbohydrates; their age, activity level, and food allergies should also be taken into account when designing the right home cooked diet for them.
+Unlike us, dogs are obligate carnivores; they lack the flat molar teeth omnivores humans have, and are biologically equipped to digest meats better than vegetation.
+Studies show that dogs need more protein and fats in their diet than carbohydrates; their age, activity level, and food allergies should also be taken into account when designing the right home cooked diet for them.
 Ideally, we should always consult a veterinarian or certified dog nutritionist, in order to ensure our dogs get the necessary nutrients in sufficient amounts.

 Non-meat ingredients that can be included in home cooked dog food include eggs, yogurt, fruits and vegetables.
 Needless to say, these are natural sources of vitamins and minerals, and can help strengthen your dog’s body and provide optimal health.